dhrumilpatel02/data_analysis_tools_final_assignment/README.md

 seek_help: Does your employer provide resources to learn more about mental health issues and how to seek help?

 Description of analysis:

+-I am uploaded "the mental_health_analysis.py" jupyter notebooks file for your reference, you can refer to "analysis.py" file too for the same.

 -As we have to find the effect of mental health illness and attitudes towards mental health vary by geographic location.

 -I decieded to carry out the analysis on the United States of America.